lsj5031/Hoppy-Whisper/README.md

 ## Troubleshooting

 - **"Hotkey already in use"** - Another application is using the same hotkey.
-Change Parakeet's hotkey in settings or disable the conflicting app's hotkey.
+Change Hoppy Whisper's hotkey in settings or disable the conflicting app's hotkey.

 - **"Microphone Error: No audio input device"** - Ensure a microphone is connected and enabled in Windows Sound settings.
 Check Privacy settings to allow microphone access.